GM23502/GM23502_GM04_2024/README.md

 ### To run the code independently

 1. Download the repository and save it on your Desktop. **the setwd() command will have to be modified independently if the user is not running macOS**
-2. Ensure that the R kernel downloaded for Jupyter Notebook.
+2. Ensure the R kernel is downloaded for Jupyter Notebook.
 Donwloading the R kernel can be achieved by running the following three lines of code on the R console:

 > install.packages("devtools")